yongssh/cinefriends/README.md

 Cinefriends is an app for movie-loving friends to compare viewing habits from the last calendar year.
 This was built with React, with backend scripts stored in AWS Lambda and S3.

-### Notes to Self:
+### Notes:

-deploy to github pages from gh-pages branch npm run deploy
+deploy to github pages from gh-pages branch (switch branches to push to gh-pages) npm run build npm run deploy
 (See https://blog.logrocket.com/deploying-react-apps-github-pages/)